scott-griffiths/bitstring/doc/fp8.rst

 * The E5M2 format is similar to the `p3binary8` format but wastes even more values.
 It does have positive and negative 'inf' values, but also six 'nan' values and two zero values.

 The MX formats are designed to work with an external scaling factor.
-This should be in the E8M0 format, which just uses a byte to encode the powers of two from 2\ :sup:`-127` to 2\ :sup:`127`, plus a 'nan' value.
+This should be in the E8M0 format, which uses a byte to encode the powers of two from 2\ :sup:`-127` to 2\ :sup:`127`, plus a 'nan' value.
 This can be specified in bitstring as part of the `Dtype`, and is very useful inside an ``Array``. ::

         >>> d = b'some_byte_data'